fabriziosalmi/freeteknosoundsystems.net/README.md

 # freeteknosoundsystems.net

-free tekno sound system open database
+The aim of this project is to create and mantain a free tekno sound system open database.

+Contributors welcome!!